finnzxje/e-shop/backend/e-shop/docs/auth-api.md

 - **Resend flow** — surface a “Resend activation email” action that calls `POST /api/auth/activate/resend` with the user's email.
 Handle `404` (unknown email) and `409` (already activated) with helpful messaging.
 - **Post-activation UX** — after a `200` response with `activated: true`, direct the user to the login page.
 If the backend returns `400`, surface the message and offer a “Resend activation email” option.
 - **Disabled accounts** — until activation succeeds, `/api/auth/login` responds with `403` and a message directing the user to verify their email.
 Surface that copy and offer the resend action.
+- **Password reset** — build a two-step flow: first call `POST /api/auth/password/reset/request` to send the 4-digit code, then prompt for the code plus new password and call `POST /api/auth/password/reset/confirm`.
+Always show a generic success message after the request step to avoid account enumeration.
 - **Session gating** — hide restricted areas until `/api/auth/me` confirms `enabled: true` for the current session.